tameravci/jekyll-now/_posts/2020-3-29-Maintaining solid dental health.md

 Now that you scheduled your appointments and your dentist is involved and made a plan for you to get your teeth fixed, it's time for you to TAKE ACTION AT HOME.
 You need to get this part right or else you are going to spiral back into the state you started at.

 I highly recommend you to invest in the following:
 1. Electric toothbrush: This will help you brush your teeth consistently and for an absolute minimum of 2 minutes.
 You can set different pressure settings and adjust other finer details.
 Some advanced ones even come with an app that shows you in 3D which teeth got brushed.
 That's a little extra but it's a one time purchase.
 Well worth it.
 You have to obviously replace the head every 2-3 months but other than that, it's going to help you immensely.
-Mine is https://www.amazon.com/Philips-Sonicare-rechargeable-toothbrush-Packaging/dp/B00QZ67O6G
+Mine is [this Philips Sonicare](https://www.amazon.com/Philips-Sonicare-rechargeable-toothbrush-Packaging/dp/B00QZ67O6G)
 2. Quality toothpaste: I'm no expert here but my research and dentist approves any Sensodyne brand or if you want a bit of whitening then go with Crest Charcoal 3D White Toothpaste
 3. Quality floss: I had trouble with this for a long time but I finally found one brand that works for me.
 I can't floss with the regular floss but with floss picks it's so easy.
 Like there's no more excuse - they are so easy to use.
 Go with Oral-B Glide Mint Floss Picks.
 They even taste good and because they have a plastic handle you will be able to easily glide them in betwen your teeth.
 4. Normal mouthwash: I didn't call this quality because I'm not sure if Listerine is a quality brand given that there are so many organic options at Whole Foods and that they don't even sell Listerine but for me this is the one that works.
 I like the burning sensation in my mouth *shrugs*